NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

 # CHAP: Conflict of Interest Policy

-It is NCAR policy that the Computational and Information Systems Laboratory (CISL) HPC Allocations Panel (CHAP) procedures for evaluating National Science Foundation (NSF) computational resource requests are fair and equitable to all requestors and protect the integrity of the research, science, the NSF and NCAR.
+It is NSF NCAR policy that the Computational and Information Systems Laboratory (CISL) HPC Allocations Panel (CHAP) procedures for evaluating National Science Foundation (NSF) computational resource requests are fair and equitable to all requesters and protect the integrity of the research, science, the NSF and NSF NCAR.
 Recommendations are to be based on objective judgments of merit without regard to subjective personal biases.
 The guidelines and ethical standards presented here provide a framework by which conflict of interest (COI) situations can be